robot0321/visual_inertial_odometry_simualtion/README.md

 - [ ] Amending the notation of the Translation/Rotation/Transformation vectors/Matrixes in the variables.
 #### SIM6
 - [ ] SIM6 is a simulation of visual-inertial odometry using the camera in SIM2 and IMU in SIM3
-- [ ] SIM6 visualize as same as SIM2
+- [x] SIM6 visualize as same as SIM2
 - [x] SIM6 calculate epipoar constraint cost to with matched features
+- [x] SIM6 reproduce 3D feature position from recorded tracks

 ## Liscence
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007